xsyncio/sierra-dev/docs/concepts.md

 Your source invoker imports `sierra` and uses its features.
 But the compiled script:

-- ✅ Runs without Sierra SDK installed
+- ✅ Runs without Sierra Dev installed
 - ✅ Has all dependencies bundled
 - ✅ Includes command-line argument parsing
 - ✅ Can be shared as a single file